thiago-scherrer/gotrader/README.md

 ## Logic

 The acual logic can be changed on *internal/logic/*.
+A simple example can be found on *examples/*.

 ## TO-DO